 This project widened I-215 near Moreno Valley from Alessandro Boulevard to Eucalyptus Avenue.

 This project separated the roadway and the railroad tracks on Durfee Ave in the City of Pico Rivera.
 A roadway underpass was constructed on Durfee Ave between Beverly Rd and Whittier Blvd under the UPRR tracks with retaining walls and a new railroad bridge.

 This project upgraded the Interstate 15 Railroad Canyon Interchange in Lake Elsinore.
 The project addressed the needs of the area’s growing number of residents and recreational visitors.
 The project also improved traffic flow for people traveling to and from Canyon Lake.

 The I-215 Placentia Avenue Interchange is the first construction project of the Mid County Parkway, a new 16-mile transportation corridor between the San Jacinto and Perris valleys.
 The Mid County Parkway is designed to reduce travel times between these areas.

-The new, grade-separated bridge will be an 800-foot long structure with architectural details that celebrate Mecca’s uniqueness.
+This new, grade-separated bridge is an 800-foot long structure with architectural details that celebrate Mecca’s uniqueness.